aldrinjenson/blog/content/projects/simple-stable-diffusion.md

 - Discovered stable diffusion from the internet and explored it extensively - from generating character based images using LoRa to creating AI QR codes using ControlNet.

 There was this awesome open-source project called stable-diffusion-webui by a person called Automatic1111(props to him for the great open source work he has done).
 I was doing all my image generation on his project.
-I tested out a lot of differrent models starting from the base stable-diffusion 1.5 to a wide variety of others ranging from generating comic book style versions to super ultra realistic portraits of Humans.
+I tested out a lot of different models starting from the base stable-diffusion 1.5 to a wide variety of others ranging from generating comic book style versions to super ultra realistic portraits of Humans.
 Lot of time was spent on reading blogs, watching Youtube videos exploring various models etc to try this out.
 His software requires a good GPU and could only be run in the college Server with 8 GB GPU.

 Now after being satisfied, towards the end of my final year project, I went to Titty Sir(bless him for being so awesome) and showed him the UI.
 He was impressed and liked the idea.
 He was cool with opening it to the public.
 I was happy too, though after having explored the models quite well, I was aware that this could be well misused as well.
 The stable diffusion webui involved a section where you can just use just your text to manipulate existing images - similar to using PhotoShop / Adobe Firefly.